 This attractive pub, restaurant, and beer garden with long communal tables is an inspired creation from beer legend Dean Biersch, of Gordon Biersch Brewery fame.
 It's no accident that the outdoor beer garden is a blast on sunny days.
 Biersch, passionately into beer for years, wants his customers to have fun.

-In late 2010, Biersch took that philosophy to Sonoma, opening a second location on Broadway, giving visitors and locals alike a great restaurant, pub, and live-music venue.
+In late 2010, Biersch took that philosophy east to the town of Sonoma, opening a second location on Broadway, giving visitors and locals alike a great restaurant, pub, and live-music venue.
 That was followed by the 2012 opening of a Hopmonk in Novato, slightly south of the Sonoma-Marin county border.

-The menu starts with tasty basics - a Hopmonk burger with tomato chutney and lemon aioli, fresh and tender fish and chips, or a grilled cheese and ham - then gets more innovative, with a catfish BLT, chicken Philly on naan bread, cider-braised salmon, or tavern-style jambalaya.
-The German-styled hot beer smoked sausage with mustard mashed potatoes is a brew house classic, as is the succulent slow-roasted pulled-pork sandwich.
-For dessert, try the flourless chocolate cake.
+The menu starts with tasty basics - a Hopmonk burger with tomato chutney and lemon aioli, fresh and tender fish and chips, or a grilled cheese and ham - then gets more innovative, with a chicken Philly on naan bread, or tavern-style samosas.
+The succulent slow-roasted pulled-pork sandwich is a brew house classic.
+For dessert, try the bread pudding with caramel and whiskey sauces.

-At night the scene changes to include live music or performance almost every night of the week.
-The lineup is extensive, as Sebastopol's Hopmonk “Abbey” has become of one the “go-to” spots to enjoy live music in the Bay Area.
+At night the scene changes to include live music or performances almost every night of the week.
+The lineup is extensive, as Sebastopol's Hopmonk 'Abbey' has become of one the 'go-to' spots to enjoy live music in the Bay Area.